robbert-vdh/yabridge/README.md

 ## Debugging

 Wine's error messages and warning are usually very helpful whenever a plugin doesn't work right away.
-However, with some VST hosts it can be hard read a plugin's output.
+However, with some hosts it can be hard read a plugin's output.
 To make it easier to debug malfunctioning plugins, yabridge offers these two environment variables to control yabridge's logging facilities:

 - `YABRIDGE_DEBUG_FILE=<path>` allows you to write yabridge's debug messages as well as all output produced by the plugin and by Wine itself to a file.
 For